-- Langston Hughes Associate Professor of Indigenous Studies & History
+- Langston Hughes Associate Professor of Indigenous Studies & U.S. History

-His latest book, 18 years in the making, is the first biography to explore the dynamic life and times of Akwesasne Mohawk student leader Richard Oakes, who was a key figure in the 1969 takeover of Alcatraz Island by the organization Indians of All Tribes.
-Published by Yale University Press in 2018, Blansett’s book, A Journey to Freedom: Richard Oakes, Alcatraz, and the Red Power Movement highlights Oakes’s pivotal role in Red Power activism from the 1960s and 1970s that sparked Native liberation movements throughout North America.
-Blansett’s book has garnered national attention with reviews in the Los Angeles Times, Indian Country Today, Washington Post, Al Jazeera, and was featured on National Public Radio’s Latino USA, The Takeaway, & All Things Considered.
-Most recently, his book was also optioned for a future Hollywood movie.
+His book, 18 years in the making, is the first biography to explore the dynamic life and times of Akwesasne Mohawk student leader Richard Oakes, who was a key figure in the 1969 takeover of Alcatraz Island by the organization, Indians of All Tribes.
+Published by Yale University Press in 2018, A Journey to Freedom: Richard Oakes, Alcatraz and the Red Power Movement highlights Oakes’s pivotal role in Red Power activism from the 1960s and 1970s that sparked Native liberation movements throughout North America.
+Blansett’s book has garnered national attention with reviews in the Los Angeles Times to Indian Country Today.
+He has published articles in the Washington Post and Al Jazeera, and was featured on National Public Radio’s Latino USA, The Takeaway and All Things Considered.
+Most recently, his book was optioned for a future Hollywood movie.